 The model included all medical and surgical treatments for the nine mutually exclusive patient groups in both the initial and final years.

 Case-fatality data were obtained from large, unselected, population-based patient cohorts.
-Survival benefit over a one-year time interval was used for all treatments, .
+Survival benefit over a one-year time interval was used for all treatments, as we are only interested in quantifying deaths prevented or postponed for at least one year.
 (Appendix 1)

 The mortality reduction for each treatment was then calculated as the number of patients in each group, multiplied by the group age-sex-specific case fatality, the treatment uptake and the relative mortality reduction (efficacy).
 The efficacy of each therapeutic intervention was based on recent meta-analyses and randomised controlled trials.
 (Appendix 1, eTable 1 )